happy12wedf/pavlov-role-playlists/README.md

-note from zeze: current script version will only work on still icon images im working on a better version that has basically 100% accuracy i just need to get the rest of the roles screenshots

 # THIS WILL NOT WORK WITH AVENGER, WE DO NOT HAVE THE ICON.
 IF YOU HAVE THE ICON PLEASE HAND IT OVER BY ADDING buddyzeez ON DISCORD!